-That soft noodle filling the bowl of your Vietnamese pho is not spaghetti but vermicelli rice noodles.
+That soft noodle filling the bowl of your Vietnamese noodle bowl is not spaghetti but vermicelli rice noodles.
 These noodles, made from ground rice, are found throughout Asia and are used in a number of different cuisines including Thai and Chinese, in addition to Vietnamese.
-Nutritionally, the vermicelli rice noodle is calorie-dense and high in carbs, but fat-free and low in sodium.
+Nutritionally, the vermicelli rice noodle is calorie-dense and high in carbs, but almost fat-free and low in sodium.

-The vermicelli rice noodles contain 0 grams of fat and cholesterol.
+Vermicelli rice noodles contain a negligible amount of fat and no cholesterol.
 Fat is an essential nutrient your body uses as a source of energy and to absorb fat-soluble vitamins.
 Most of the fat in your diet should come from unsaturated fats such as olive oil, canola oil and avocados.
-Fried foods are a source of trans fat, which increases risk of heart disease.
+Fried foods are a source of trans fat, which increases the risk of heart disease.
 So when ordering your noodles, it's healthier to order them soft instead of fried.

 Incomplete Source of Protein